Goldfinch is singularly focused on discovering and developing precision therapies for patients with kidney disease.

 BOARD OF DIRECTORS

-Goldfinch is integrating breakthroughs in kidney genetics and biology to identify new therapeutic targets and advance first-in-class drug candidates to treat patients with kidney disease.
+Goldfinch is integrating breakthroughs in kidney genetics and biology to identify new therapeutic targets and advance first-in-class drug candidates in the right patient subsets.
+This is achieved by applying a precision medicine approach to selecting patients most suitable for a given therapy.

-Goldfinch’s therapeutic programs are underscored by strong genetic validation and a deep familiarity of the biological pathways that cause disease.
-Our initial efforts are focused on focal segmental glomerulosclerosis (FSGS) and polycystic kidney disease (PKD).
+Goldfinch’s pipeline of therapeutic programs is underscored by strong genetic validation and a deep familiarity with the biological pathways that cause disease.
+Our initial efforts are focused on focal segmental glomerulosclerosis (FSGS), diabetic nephropathy (DN) and polycystic kidney disease (PKD).

 FOCAL SEGMENTAL GLOMERULOSCLEROSIS (FSGS)

-Focal Segmental Glomerulosclerosis (FSGS), a rare kidney disorder, is a histopathologic diagnosis characterized by severe scarring of the kidney's filtering units, or glomeruli, leading to an excess of essential proteins spilling into the urine, called proteinuria.
-FSGS is a leading cause of kidney failure, and patients with diagnosed FSGS are at increased risk of heart attack, stroke and premature death.
+Focal Segmental Glomerulosclerosis (FSGS) is a rare kidney disorder and histopathologic diagnosis characterized by severe scarring of the kidney's filtering units, or glomeruli, leading to proteinuria, an excess of essential proteins spilling into the urine.

 There are currently no FDA approved treatments for FSGS.
 Existing treatments are non-specific, do not alter the progression of disease and carry significant toxicities.